Chelsea Old Church: Restoration and rebuilding

 In 1950 the More Chapel was reopened, followed by the chancel and Lawrence Chapel in May 1954, after restoration by the architect Walter Godfrey.
 It was then listed Grade I on 24 June 1954.
 In May 1958, the entire church was reconsecrated by the Bishop of London in the presence of Queen Elizabeth The Queen Mother, as it had been restored in its entirety on its old foundations.
 It looks much as it did before World War II.
 Many of the tombs and monuments inside were salvaged and reconstructed, almost like jigsaw puzzles.
 Some original 16th-century stained glass was also preserved.

 In 1978, Jack Leslau wrote an article in The Ricardian suggesting that one of the Princes in the Tower survived, namely Edward V of England, and was buried in Chelsea Old Church.
 His evidence depends on a complex interpretation of a painting by Hans Holbein the Younger.
 Leslau's website expands on this, but no major academic institution has endorsed the thesis.
-The social reformer The Baroness Courtney of Penwith is buried in the church.
+The social reformer Catherine Courtney (1847–1929) is buried in the church.

 In 2000, the Museum of London Archaeological Services carried out an archaeological dig at the cemetery.